TrealDry/Dynamic-Icon-Change/about.md

 More fine tuning (use of certain icons, range of choices) can be found in the mod settings.

+# If game is lagging

+Go to the Icon Garage, and scroll through all pages.
+Preferably, game (and mod) should be on SSD.

 # Developers

 **Coder** - TrealDry  \